teppokoivula/SearchEngine/README.md

 ## Themes

-SearchEngine supports a concept of themes.
-Themes are located in the `themes` directory, under their own subdirectories (e.g. `/themes/theme-name/`), and each one needs to include (at the very least) a config.php file.
-Here's an example of the contents of a theme config.php file:
+SearchEngine supports the concept of themes.
+Themes are located in the `themes` directory, under their own subdirectories (e.g. `/themes/theme-name/`), and each of them needs to include (at the very least) a config file (`/themes/theme-name/config.php`).
+Here's an example of a theme config file:

 ```
 <?php namespace ProcessWire;